2008 Kansas State Wildcats football team: Louisiana-Lafayette

 Kansas State was favored by 21 points going into the game.

 The Wildcats took on Louisiana-Lafayette for first time since the 2004 season.
 The Wildcats won that game by a score of 40-20.
 The last time K-State lost at home to an unranked non-conference opponent was in 2004 against Fresno State.

 Josh Freeman broke K-State's career yardage record and threw three TD's to help the Wildcats beat Louisiana-Lafayette 45-37.

 Freeman was 21-of-28 for 272 yards and has 6,238 career yards to eclipse Lynn Dickey for number 1 all-time on the Kansas State list.
-With 35 touchdowns passes, he's two short of Ell Roberson’s school record.
+With 35 touchdown passes, he's two short of Ell Roberson’s school record.

 Freeman, a 6-foot-6, 250-pound junior who has started every game since his freshman year, also ran for two TDs.
 He threw TDs of 12 and 3 yards to Deon Murphy in the first half and connected with Brandon Banks on a 53-yard scoring play that made it 42-23 with 1:49 left in the third.

 Lamark Brown, who has been a wide receiver since coming to K-State, started at running back and had 137 yards, including a 3-yard TD that put Kansas State on top 35-17 in the third quarter.